mysfks/Fire-Detection/README.md

 This project uses Docker to ensure consistent environments and easy deployment.
 The `Dockerfile` and `docker-compose.yml` files are configured to set up the application with all necessary dependencies.

+### RabbitMQ Management Interface

+The RabbitMQ management interface is accessible at `http://localhost:15672` with the default credentials `guest`/`guest`.
+You can monitor the message queue and other RabbitMQ parameters from this interface.

 ## Project Structure

 ```plaintext